 Players need to stay fresh and not get fatigued in order to compete for the full length of a game.
-It is not uncommon for the best players on your team to play most of the game.
-Sometimes players on your bench can be a better matchup on a player then one of your starters as well.
+It is not uncommon for the best players on a team to play most of the game.
+Sometimes players on the bench can be a better matchup for a player than one of the starters as well.

 It is important for coaches to keep an eye on their player's mental and physical health.
 Having your players play through the pain may work in the short term, but it is not a great strategy if an injury can get worse by playing.
 Health can be the strength or weakness of a basketball team.